 Seeking Professional Help

 The holiday season can be a turning point in your journey of healing from family trauma.
 It's a time to not only face challenges but also to embrace the possibility of change and growth.
-If you feel that this is the moment to seek professional support, please visit Creating Space Therapy and schedule a consultation with Shannon Woods.
-Shannon's experience and empathetic approach can offer you the guidance and understanding you need to navigate this complex season.
+If you feel that this is the moment to seek trauma therapy please visit Creating Space Therapy and schedule a consultation with Tracy Teichman.
+Tracy's experience and empathetic approach to trauma therapy can offer you the guidance and understanding you need to navigate this complex season.
 Take this opportunity to transform your holiday experience into one of healing and hope.
 Your path to a more peaceful holiday begins here.
+Contact Us.